Best Canon wide-angle lenses

 |

-This is in my opinion today, as I write this article, the best wide-angle lens for a Canon full-frame sensor.
-According to tests and feedback from many people, this Tamron lens competes directly with the world’s greats, the Nikon 14-24mm f/2.8 and the Canon 16-35mm f/2.8 III.
+In my opinion, at the time of writing, the best wide-angle lens for a Canon full-frame sensor.
+Based on tests and feedback from many photographers, this Tamron lens competes directly with some of the best lenses in the category, the Nikon 14-24mm f/2.8 and the Canon 16-35mm f/2.8 III.

-Its sharpness is simply amazing at full aperture of f/2.8, which is perfect for astrophotography.
-Moreover, the lens is stabilized (which is uncommon) and people often shooting handheld or in low light conditions will appreciate this little bonus.
+Its sharpness is excellent at the full f/2.8 aperture, which is perfect for astrophotography.
+Moreover, the lens is stabilized (which is uncommon) and photographers who often shoot handheld or in low light conditions will appreciate this extra feature.

 2 – Sigma 14-24mm f/2.8 DG HSM